 Jack Nicholson attached to remake Oscar nom 'Toni Erdmann'

 LOS ANGELES (AP) — After a seven year hiatus from film, Jack Nicholson is expected to return to the big screen in an English language remake of the Oscar-nominated German comedy “Toni Erdmann.”
-Nicholson and Kristen Wiig are attached to star according to a person close to the production who requested anonymity because the person wasn’t authorized to speak about the project.
+Nicholson and Kristen Wiig are attached to star, according to a person close to the production who requested anonymity because of a lack of authorization to speak publicly about the project.

 The trade publication Variety first reported the news Tuesday.

+Nicholson last appeared in a film in 2010 in James L Brooks’s “How Do You Know” and has been considered by many to be retired from film acting.

+“The movie business is the greatest business but I only want to do films that move people, films about emotions and people,” Nicholson said in a 2013 interview with The Sun.

-“Toni Erdmann,” which is up for a best foreign language Oscar this year, is about a father with a proclivity for corny pranks who tries to get his overworked grown daughter to lighten up.
-Writer, director and producer Maren Ade will executive produce the remake, but no director has been set.
+“Toni Erdmann,” from writer-director Maren Ade, became somewhat of an international sensation after its Cannes premiere in May 2016.
+The film, about a father with a proclivity for corny pranks who tries to get his overworked grown daughter to lighten up, is up for a foreign language Oscar this year.
+Ade will executive produce the remake, but no director has been set.

+In a 2016 interview with The Associated Press, Ade commented on the possibility of a remake.

+“We’ve had interest but I have to think about it.
+It depends.
+There are so many things remade.
+I don’t feel the need that it’s remade but it depends on the conditions,” she said.
+“Everybody has his price.”